offsoc/onionplan/docs/intro/challenges.md

 Services][], there are still some building blocks and enhancements still missing:

-1. Built-in DoS resistance.
-2. Pluggable discoverability (multiple naming systems).
+1. Pluggable discoverability (multiple naming systems).
-3. Many other enhancements in usability and tooling.
+2. Many other enhancements in usability and tooling.

 The rest of this research deals with **how to get these in place**!